Tanacetum Parthenium Aureum

-"Golden Feverfew" The fragrant leaves of this best form of this ancient herb and cottage-garden flower, which bears golden-eyed white daisies on small, golden-leaved compact plants, have long been used to treat migraines and headaches.
+The fragrant leaves of this attractive golden-leafed form of the ancient herb and cottage-garden flower, bears golden-eyed white daisies on small, golden-leaved compact plants.
+They have long been used herbally to treat migraines and headaches.